 On Saturday, April 11, 2020, the architecture community lost one of its guiding lights: William “Bill” Menking, cofounder and editor-in-chief of The Architect’s Newspaper.
 This memorial page gathers together tributes to Bill from his friends, colleagues, and peers.
-If you would like to share a tribute or photographs, click the buttons at the bottom of the page.

 William “Bill” Menking, architectural historian and educator who was cofounder and editor-in-chief of The Architect’s Newspaper, passed away on Saturday at his Tribeca, Manhattan, loft after a long battle with cancer.
 He was 72 and is survived by his wife Diana Darling and their daughter Halle.